-Not Important at All Not Important Neutral Important Very Important Sidewalks wide enough for two strollers or wheelchairs to pass side-by-side Bike lanes $\bigcirc$ Bike lanes with a buffer or barrier separating them from vehicle lanes Multiuse paths for bikes and pedestrians $\bigcirc$ Crosswalks without stop signs or traffic signals Crosswalks with stop signs $\bigcirc$ Crosswalks with traffic signals Mid-block bike/pedestrian crossings with signals 0 $\bigcirc$ Multiuse paths that cross major roads using a bridge or underpass all the time most of the time sometimes rarely never
+Not Important at All Not Important Neutral Important Very Important Sidewalks wide enough for two strollers or wheelchairs to pass side-by-side Bike lanes 0 Bike lanes with a buffer or barrier separating hem from vehicle lanes Multiuse paths for bikes and pedestrians 0 Crosswalks without stop signs or traffic signals Crosswalks with stop 0 Crosswalks with traffic signals Mid-block bike/pedestrian crossings with signals 0 0 Multiuse paths that cross major roads using a oridge or underpass 2.
+If your desired do ke/pedestrian facil ithout using an aut all the time ities that made yo ould you choo •

-22. If your desired destination (park, workplace, service or business) was close enough and you had bike/pedestrian facilities that made you comfortable, would you choose to access the destination without using an automobile?

-Demographics
+emod raphics

-We want to make sure we hear from the whole community.
+nt to make sure we hear from the whole community.
 Please answer the questions below.

-23. What is your age?
+23. V Vhat is your age?

 19 or younger

+20-44

+45-64

+65+

-24. Do you live in the City of Manor?
+24. [Do you live in the City of Manor?

 Yes

-🔘 No
+No

 Not sure

-25. Please specify your race.
+25. F Please specify your race.

 White

 Black or African American

 American Indian or Alaska Native

 Asian

 Native Hawaiian or Other Pacific Islander

 Some other race

-26. Are you of Hispanic, Latino, or Spanish origin?
+26. A are you of Hispanic, Latino, or Spanish origin?

 Yes

-🔘 No
+No

 27. Do you own or rent your current residence?

 Own

 Rent

-Thank you for taking the time to complete this survey.
+Other (please specify)

+1